cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 A percentage decision policy is similar to a threshold decision policy, except that the threshold is not defined as a constant weight, but as a percentage.
-It's more suited for groups where the group members' weights can be updated, as the percentage threshold stays the same.
+It's more suited for groups where the group members' weights can be updated, as the percentage threshold stays the same, and doesn't depend on how those member weights get updated.

 ## Proposal